-About this recipe: I have a passion for sweet and sour combinations of food.
-Having inherited a greenhouse with in excess of 100 tomatoes and chillies I have made a number of chutneys and this to me is amazing and I have it with Indian food as well as cheese and salads.
-Neighbours and friends are complimentary.
+I have a passion for sweet and sour combinations of food.
+Since I inherited a greenhouse with an excess of 100 tomatoes and chillies, I have made a number of chutneys and this one is amazing.
+I have it with Indian food as well as cheese and salads.
+Neighbours and friends are very complimentary about it.
 I love it as an alternative to mango chutney.

 This can be adjusted for 'heat' according to taste.
 I don't like overly hot food so I have made it to suit my palette.
 Much depends on the chillies you use.
 Remember you can always add while making-but not take away!

 Learn how to sterilise jars two ways with our handy step-by-step guide and video.

 Hi this recipe looks amazing and the reviews are good I can't wait to try it out for my Christmas hampers!....
 I'm wondering how long can it will last so long as it's in sterilised jars and sealed properly Thank you Emily - 27 Oct 2015

 I am pleased that you liked it.
 I must say that my friends have devoured the first batch.
 It's the best I have made!
 I also do a mango one which I must post as I love Mango chutney and it knocks the ones that you buy off the shelf for six. - 11 Dec 2014

 thought I would give this one a go...and your right two chilli peppers is all you need if you just want that bit of warmth, the taste is out of this world, managed to make 5 190ml jars full out of this.......great recipe, cheers.... - 20 Oct 2015